Updated: May 4, 2020 9:15:15 am

-Wasim Akram, former Pakistan captain turned commentator, turned 50 on Friday.
-Akram made his one day international debut in November 1984 against New Zealand in Faisalbad.
+Wasim Akram, former Pakistan captain turned commentator still stands out with his international career’s bowling figures.
+Akram made his one day international debut in November 1984 against New Zealand in Faisalabad.
 The left-handed swing bowler was soon drawn into the Test side as well in January 1985 against the same opposition.
 He played an active role in Pakistan lifting the 1992 World Cup in Australia under the stewardship of Imran Khan.

 Wasim has been known for his various impeccable performances with the ball.
 He picked up four hat-tricks in his international career, two apiece in Tests and ODIs.

 Akram’s first showcase of his abilities on the international scene came in 1989 when the left-arm quickie picked a hat-trick against West Indies in an ODI.
 The likes of Jeff Dujon, Malcolm Marshal and Curtly Ambrose were in the tally of his consecutive dismissals.
 Pakistan later rode on Wasim Akram’s five-for to register a 11-run win.

 Wasim Akram then picked another ODI hat-trick against Australia in 1990.
 He dismissed Merv Hughes, Carl Rackemann and Terry Alderman in Austral-Asia Cup final.
 Pakistan won that match by 36 runs.